 Hidden message: I will be yours.

 Three symbols in one—secrecy, loyalty, and perfection.
-The key, or the person who fits the lock of a padlock, cannot open another.
+The key, or the person who fits the padlock lock, cannot open another.

 It is the promise of a lasting bond closed to external temptations and interferences and is equivalent to a definitive choice.